OpenNews/srccon/scholarships.md

 byline:   Erik Westra
 permalink: /scholarships/index.html
 ---
-<p class="bodybig">We don&rsquo;t want cost to prevent you from coming to SRCCON.
-To help defray the cost of attending SRCCON, OpenNews is now offering a limited number of travel scholarships.</p>
+**The application window for travel scholarships to SRCCON 2016 is now closed**.
+Thank you so much to everyone who applied.

 ## Apply for a scholarship
 We&rsquo;re accepting applications for a limited number of scholarships from May 5 to May 18.

-{% include scholarshipbutton.html %}

 Whether you&rsquo;re a newsroom developer at a small organization with a strained professional development budget or a freelance developer eager to learn more about journalism code, we want to help you attend SRCCON.

 ## What we&rsquo;re offering
 Scholarships include a ticket to SRCCON and $500 for you to use toward the cost of travel to the event.
 We also have an extremely small number of $1,000 scholarships available for participants with much higher travel costs.
 (For scholarship recipients who live in the Portland area, we offer a SRCCON ticket without the additional travel funding.)

 We are also offering five scholarships for Dow Jones News Fund alumni.
-If you are an alum of the Dow Jones News Fund, contact [Heather Taylor](heather.taylor@dowjones.com) to apply for the Dow Jones News Fund sponsored scholarships.
+That scholarship opportunity is also now closed.

 ## Who should apply
 * Anyone who is part of the journalism code community